allisonmolski/latin102portfolio/quiz2.md

 7. Prometheus’ heart was devoured by an eagle, which Hercules shot dead with his arrows.
 > quem- accusative- it further describes the eagle.
 Antecedent- eagle- masculine singular
 8. Lycus, who was killed by Hercules, tried to kill Megara and her sons Therimachus and Ophites.
-> quem-❌ accusative- acts as direct object of Hercules killing.
-Antecedent- Lycus- masculine❌ singular
+> qui- nominative- It is the subject of the sentence.
+Antecedent- Lycus- masculine singular
-9. Apollo refused to give Hercules an oracle, who stole a tripod from the temple at Delphi.❌
+9. Apollo refused to give Hercules an oracle, who stole a tripod from the temple at Delphi.
 > cui- dative- acts as indirect object of Apollo's action.
 Antecedent- Hercules- masculine, singular
-10. Juno threw Hercules into a fit of madness, who killed his own wife Megara.❌
+10. Hercules, whom Juno threw into a fit of madness, killed his own wife Megara.
-> cui- acts as indirect object of Juno's actions.
+> cui- acts as direct object of Juno's actions.
 Antecedent- Hercules- masculine, singular